syaghoubi00/site/content/posts/improving-git-commits.md

 communication tool.

-I recently explored ways to make them more meaningful - and discovered some surprising performance improvements worth sharing.
+I recently explored ways to make them more meaningful - and discovered some surprising performance implications worth sharing.

 ## Why Care About Commit Formatting?